pawel-up/tabs-split-layout/docs/state.md

 That's it.
 It creates a transaction, removes an item, and removes empty panels.
 It also "un-splits" panels that have a single child as another panel.

-The "panel key" argument is optional and when not provided it removes the item from all panels and the state.
+The "panel key" argument is optional, and when not provided, it removes the item from all panels and the state.

 ### Selecting an Item on a Panel

 You need to specify which panel you mean.
-We do not allow defaults here not to confuse you what is happening.
+We do not allow defaults here to avoid confusing you with what is happening.

 ```ts
 StateHelper.selectItem(layout, 'item key', 'panel key');